dennis-grinwald/SPARQL2GF/README.md

 Testing:
 ---
 * 2.000.000+ triples have been queried in a single node setup
-* BGP, Projection queries are

-**TBD:**
+* Querying multiple triples in BGP
+* Quering multiple Projections in BGP

+**Next steps:**

-* Application is being tested on HDFS cluster setup
+* Test application on HDFS cluster setup
+* Test application with larger datasets(goal = 10 Billion triples)